 Friday, May 25-Monday, May 28, 2018

-Announcing our 5th annual family-friendly weekend retreat for ukulele players of all skill levels!
+Announcing our 6th annual family-friendly weekend retreat for ukulele players of all skill levels!
 Workshops, concerts, jam sessions, great food and lots of fun.
-Tuition includes all classes, meals and the Saturday night concert featuring James Hill and Anne Janelle.
+Tuition includes all classes, meals and a concert by our world-class staff.
 Bring the family and enjoy a weekend of music and friends in a gorgeous natural setting, rich in history.
 Children and teens are welcome to attend with a guardian.
 Youth discounts and scholarships are available.